 What you get

 Are you as excited and passionate about barbecue as I am?
 Then it’s time to take a closer look at real, well-built offset smokers, made for the backyard enthusiast.
-They are very robust and have plenty of capacity.
+They are designed fully inline with my offset smoker manifesto, and they are very robust and have plenty of capacity.
 Every detail in the construction has been revised to offer top notch offset smokers that, with you as pit master, will put out incredible meals.

 Getting the smoker up to proper working height may seem like a small thing, but in the long run it makes a big difference.